Informfully/Informfully.github.io/docs/compass.md

 ![img/database_screenshots/collection_items.png](img/database_screenshots/collection_items.png)

 `items` collection:
-Retrieving item IDs is identical to user IDs.
+Retrieving item IDs is identical to retrieving user IDs.
 Simply export the IDs you need from this collection.
 Ensure that both the back end and your recommender framework use the same IDs when generating user-specific recommendation lists.